9 benefits of aquarobics for seniors

 • Ai chi – Usually carried out in shoulder-deep water, ai chi is similar to tai chi and can be used to build strength throughout the whole body while improving balance and encouraging relaxation.

-• Water pilates – Also carried out in shoulder-deep water, water pilates uses equipment such as pool noodles, rings, foam rollers, and water weights along with the pool wall and floor to build strength and flexibility.
+• Water pilates – Also carried out in shoulder-deep water, water Pilates uses equipment such as pool noodles, rings, foam rollers, and water weights along with the pool wall and floor to build strength and flexibility.